Create Application Groups

 - The Create Application Group wizard launches with an Introduction page, which you can remove from future launches of this wizard.

 - The wizard guides you through the pages described below.
 When you are done with each page, click Next until you reach the Summary page.

 The Delivery Groups page lists all Delivery Groups, with the number of machines each group contains.

 - The Compatible Delivery Groups list contains Delivery Groups you can select.
-Compatible Delivery Groups contain random (not permanently or statically assigned) server or desktop OS machines.
+Compatible Delivery Groups contain random (not permanently or statically assigned) multi-session or single-session OS machines.